miguelwill/perdition-proxy/README.md

 mydomain.com:hosting1.mydomain.com
 clientdomain.com:hosting2.mydomain.com

-the /etc/perdition/popmap file can also be loaded using the kubernet configuration function and will be mapped at startup.
+the /etc/perdition/popmap file can also be loaded using the kubernetes configuration file function and will be mapped at startup.

 this configuration allows that if someone connects via "pop3s" to the server, it will send the user "user@gmail.com" in the same way to the login with the remote server "imap.gmail.com" to the pop3s port.